ChieftainY2k/raspberry-garda/README.md

 **Intro**

-This project goal is to run a Kerberos-io (https://github.com/kerberos-io/) instance
+This project is an attempt at running Kerberos-io (https://github.com/kerberos-io/) instance in a docker container on Raspberry Pi 2/3 hardware and use the native Raspberry Camera Module.

-in a dockerized environment on Raspberry Pi 3 hardware and use native Raspberry Camera Module.
+The kerberos container is managed by the docker-compose along with other helper containers (like simple webhooks listener in a separate container).

-This project is a proof-of-concept.
+Enjoy! :-)

 **Installation**